 In addition, small fish that eat mosquito larvae can be put into the water.
-These fish are native to South Carolina.
+They are called mosquito fish, and are native to South Carolina.

 "All of these treatments will reduce the number of young aquatic stage mosquitoes, but there will still be some adult mosquitoes flying around," Odom said.
-For the adult mosquitoes, Charleston County Mosquito Control uses spray machines on trucks to spray at night.
-If a particular area is large enough, Charleston County Mosquito Control will also use a helicopter or airplane.
+"For the adult mosquitoes, Charleston County Mosquito Control uses spray machines on trucks to spray at night.
+Charleston County Mosquito Control also uses aerial treatment as needed."